Edujugon/LaravelExtraFeatures/README.md

 When user tries to load an unknown url, it's redirected to a specific known url.

+> !IMPORTANT, This feature won't work for local environment.
+That's an intended behaviour no to hide any redirect/request error.

 * Go to `config/extrafeatures.php` file and update the value for the key `REDIRECT_NO_PAGE_FOUND`.